Pathways Treatment Center

-Pathways Treatment Center, located in Kalispell, Montana, began its high standard of care when it opened its doors in 1994.
+Pathways Treatment Center, a department of Kalispell Regional Medical Center, located in Kalispell, Montana, began its high standard of care when it opened its doors in 1994.
 Pathways provides acute inpatient services for Montana clients who have mental health or substance abuse issues.

 The 40-bed facility offers clinically effective treatment through the collaborative efforts of a team that includes psychiatrists, addictionologists, certified licensed addiction counselors, licensed therapists, psychiatric nurses and mental health specialists.
 Each staff member is dedicated to delivering results-oriented treatment in a caring and confidential environment.

 An organization known as Mental Health America promotes opportunities to explore options in mental health care.
 Explore the resources by visiting the MHA website

 12-1:30 p.m.
 Depression Support Group

 9 a.m.
 AA Speaker Meeting

 8 p.m.
 NA Meeting

 The Pathways psychiatric program is carried out during a short-term stay.
 It is designed to help people with emotional and psychiatric problems stabilize, receive appropriate medications if needed, learn healthy coping skills and develop effective plans for successful transition back to their communities.

 - Daily meetings with a psychiatrist